Vicktor007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22- a script that displays all users and their home directories, sorted by users. a command that finds all empty files and directories in the current directory and all sub-directories.
-24-a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+24-a script that lists all the files with a .gif extension in the current directory and all its sub-directories. a script that decodes acrostics that use the first letter of each line.